VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 * When `vmagent` scrapes many unreliable targets, it can flood error log with scrape errors.
 These errors can be suppressed by passing `-promscrape.suppressScrapeErrors` command-line flag to `vmagent`.
 The most recent scrape error per each target can be observed at `http://vmagent-host:8429/targets`.

-* It is recommended increasing `-remoteWrite.queues` if `vmagent` collects more than 100K samples per second and `vmagent_remotewrite_pending_data_bytes` metric exported at `http://vmagent-host:8429/metrics` page constantly grows.
+* It is recommended to increase `-remoteWrite.queues` if `vmagent` collects more than 100K samples per second and `vmagent_remotewrite_pending_data_bytes` metric exported at `http://vmagent-host:8429/metrics` page constantly grows.

 * `vmagent` buffers scraped data at `-remoteWrite.tmpDataPath` directory until it is sent to `-remoteWrite.url`.
-  The directory can grow big when remote storage is unavailable during extended periods of time and if `-remoteWrite.maxDiskUsagePerURL` isn't set.
+  The directory can grow large when remote storage is unavailable for extended periods of time and if `-remoteWrite.maxDiskUsagePerURL` isn't set.
-  If you don't want sending all the data from the directory to remote storage, just stop `vmagent` and delete the directory.
+  If you don't want to send all the data from the directory to remote storage, simply stop `vmagent` and delete the directory.

 ### How to build from sources